On the attractor in a high-dimensional neural network dynamics of reservoir computing: Lyapunov analysis viewpoint: Concluding remarks

 \subsection{Summary of results}

 For any spectral radius $\rho$, the Lyapunov exponent for the reservoir computing model includes the actual first and second Lyapunov exponents, with all other Lyapunov exponents of the reservoir computing model being negative.
 We investigated the change in the negative Lyapunov exponent (the second Lyapunov exponent for the actual H\`enon map) in models by varying the spectral radius $\rho$.
 As shown in Fig.~\ref{fig:spectrumradius}, when the spectral radius $\rho$ is sufficiently small ($\rho\approx 0.001$), the second Lyapunov exponent in the reservoir space matches that of the original dynamical system.
 As the spectral radius $\rho$ increases, the model's second Lyapunov exponent becomes larger and deviates from the original second Lyapunov exponent, but the third Lyapunov exponent aligns with the original second Lyapunov exponent.
-This indicates that structural properties of the original system are reconstructed in the inertial manifold.
+This indicates that structural properties of the original system are reconstructed robustly in the low dimensional inertial manifold embedded in high dimensional neural network.

 To validate the structure, we calculated the deviation angle, defined as the angle between the tangent space of the inertial manifold and each Lyapunov vector.
-Figure~\ref{fig:angular-dist} shows the distribution of deviation angles between the third Lyapunov vector and the tangent space of the inertial manifold, estimated from the time series data at each gtrajectory point.
+Figure~\ref{fig:angular-dist} shows the distribution of deviation angles between the third Lyapunov vector and the tangent space of the inertial manifold, estimated from the time series data at each trajectory point.
 For a small spectral radius, the third Lyapunov exponent of the reservoir space is sufficiently small and oriented transversely, supporting the existence of an inertial manifold where the actual dynamics are reconstructed in a reservoir space.
 To further confirm this structure, we calculated the Lyapunov exponents in the manifold, as shown in Fig.~\ref{fig:2nd-lyap-sub}, which can be obtained even when Lyapunov exponents of the original dynamics are excluded from those of the constructed model.
 The second Lyapunov exponents computed in the manifold remain similar to those of the original dynamics, even when the spectral radius $\rho$ is large.

 These findings suggest that the spectral radius $\rho$ has a significant impact on the model's dynamical properties, particularly the Lyapunov spectrum, and that reservoir models can accurately reconstruct the underlying characteristics of the original system.